Pepper X substitute options arranged side by side for cooking swaps

 The Chocolate Bhutlah's deep smoky intensity ranges 1,500,000-2,000,000 SHU and brings something none of the other substitutes offer: a pronounced smokiness that pairs naturally with Pepper X's earthy quality.
 If the recipe leans savory, this is worth serious consideration.

-Conversion: 1.25:1.
 The smoke can amplify earthy notes in meat-based dishes, making it a surprisingly apt match for Pepper X's flavor profile even if it falls short on raw SHU.
-These peppers belong to the super-hot heat category alongside Pepper X, so the culinary context is identical.
+These peppers belong to the super-hot heat category alongside Pepper X, so the kitchen role is identical.

 #6